 Some people say you should speed up instead of braking if you can’t avoid hitting a deer, but a Mythbusters investigation involving a rubber moose found that to be a myth.
 It’s safer to strike an animal at low speed, the show discovered, than to speed up hoping to launch the animal over the vehicle.

 Can you eat a deer you hit with your car?

 You can, if you follow the proper safety procedures and obey state law.
 Modern Farmer magazine argues that eating roadkill is not only sensible but is eminently ethical.
 If even a third of the 1.23 million deer killed each year could be salvaged, the magazine says, it would amount to about 20 million pounds of free-range venison.

 To salvage a freshly struck deer, you need to act quickly.
 On a warm fall day, the carcass should be gutted and cooled within 4-5 hours — ideally within 30 minutes, Superior Meats owner Jerry Stroot tells The Missoulian.
 Pay attention to how the deer died, too.
-If it appears it was struck on the head, that’s a clean kill.
-If it has been battered and run over, the meat is likely not usable.
+If the deer is struck on the head, that’s a clean kill.
+The meat is likely not usable if it’s been battered and run over.
 If you’re not an experienced hunter, get help from one when you’re assessing and processing the carcass.